Hong Kong investors face uncertainty as Chinese questions mount | DW | 21.06.2019

 Singapore's siren song

-The extradition bill is now apparently shelved for good.
+The extradition bill is now apparently shelved for good although protests are continuing.
 Bernard Chan, a key figure in the Hong Kong Executive Council, admitted during the maelstrom of protests that he and the government had underestimated the depth of business opposition to it.

 But even though it looks like the protests have effectively killed the bill, how much damage has already been done to Hong Kong, both in terms of its image as one of the most business-friendly environments on the planet and in terms of capital that may have already been channeled out?